brunoluiz/go-lab/docs/golang-guidelines.md

 - When `go build` is trigged, always delete after finishing any tests
 - Migrations must not be done on application (human operator will do separate), unless in tests
 - Services should always receive interfaces, never concrete classes
+- When creating a new service, leverage `lib/app` so the app contains some strong defaults

 ## Error handling

-- Always wrap errors on adapters such as repositories or external clients using `app.Err*` errors
+- Always wrap errors on adapters such as repositories or external clients using `lib/errx.Err*` errors
 - The service layer it should never re-wrap calls from adapters, but they must wrap errors from third-party libraries or others happening within its own layer
 - All handlers must handle errors coming from the service layer and convert them into appropriate responses (eg: HTTP status codes) using a middleware.
-It must be placed within `lib`.
+An example is `./lib/handler/connectrpc/interceptor`

 ## Testing